Skip to main content

 Typical question structure (verify current prompts on the JCU application portal)

-• Why dentistry?
 Not why a health profession — specifically why dentistry.
-Examiners look for thoughtful engagement with what dental scope of practice actually means: oral health as a window into systemic disease, the manual-craft dimension of clinical practice, the autonomy of a primary-care dental clinician, and the specific community-health role of dentistry in remote and rural Australia.
+Examiners look for thoughtful engagement with what dental scope of practice means: oral health as a window into systemic disease, the manual-craft dimension of clinical practice, the autonomy of a primary-care dental clinician, and dentistry’s role in remote and rural Australia.

-• Why a course focused on tropical, Indigenous, and rural-remote health?
-JCU Dental's mission is tropical and remote dental workforce development.
-Generic "I want to help rural Australia" lands poorly; named services, named experiences, named understandings of why this work matters score well.
+JCU Dental’s mission is tropical and remote dental workforce development.
+Generic "I want to help rural Australia" lands poorly; named services, named experiences, and named understandings of why this work matters score well.

-• Career motivation and health-experience disclosure.
-A reflective question covering what shaped your motivation, with explicit health-experience disclosure (any factors that may affect your fitness to practise or that the panel should know in context).
+A reflective question covering what shaped your motivation, with explicit health-experience disclosure (any factors that may affect fitness to practise).
 Honesty and reflective engagement score; defensive or evasive disclosure does not.

 What examiners score